 I believe there are certain professions where your heart should quicken with excitement as you get ready for your work day.
 Among those are trial lawyers, surgeons, and teachers.
 On my first day of teaching (actually, probably more like my first whole year), my heart quickened – with fear.

 Interesting details about authors Libby Cohen and Loraine Spenciner and the artists whoses paintings are on our book covers.

 Other Things You Might Like

-- Reading and Learning to Read, Loose-Leaf Version with Video-Enhanced Pearson eText -- Access Card Package, 9th Edition
+- Literacy in the Early Grades: A Successful Start for PreK-4 Readers and Writers, Loose-Leaf Version with Video-Enhanced Pearson eText -- Access Card Package, 4th Edition